 Ambani, who is also the President of the Board of Governors of Gandhinagar-based Pandit Deendayal Upadhyay University (PDPU), said in his convocation address that he foresees an “explosive and exponential growth” in the Indian economy in the post-COVID era.

-The country will find a place in the top three economies of the world within a couple of decades, he said.
+The country will find a place in the world’s top three economies within a couple of decades, he said.

 “By the middle of the century, the world will use twice as much energy as we use today.
 In the next two decades, India’s own per capita energy needs will be more than twice as much as today,” Ambani said.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Therefore, he said that India is required to simultaneously pursue two goals: to become an economic superpower, and to become a clean and green energy superpower.

 “To achieve these twin goals, we need disruptive solutions in renewables, low carbon and carbon recycle technologies.
 We need breakthroughs in renewable energy sources such as green and blue hydrogen,” he added.

 Further, Ambani said that the country needs great innovations in energy storage and utilisation.